facebook/componentkit/_docs/12-component-controllers.md

 ## Creating Controllers

 - Controllers are instantiated automatically by ComponentKit.
 Don't try to create them manually.
-- Define a controller by simply creating a subclass of `CKComponentController` that has the same name as your component plus "Controller".
+- Define a controller by simply creating a subclass of `CKComponentController`; the naming convention for the class is your component plus "Controller".
+However, it's not a must.
 - Your component must have a <a href="scopes.html">`CKComponentScope`</a> to have a controller.
 (If you forget, you will get an assertion failure.)
 - Your component must override `+ (Class<CKComponentControllerProtocol>)controllerClass` to indicate which class is its controller.
 - Any `CKComponentAction` methods handled by your component can also be handled by the controller.